frictionlessdata/frictionless-py/docs/guides/validation-guide.md

 resource.to_yaml('tmp/capital.resource.yaml')
 ```

 We have added a few bad metrics to our resource descriptor.
-Now, the validation below reports it these errors in addition to all the errors we had before.
+Now, the validation below reports these errors in addition to all the errors we had before.
 This example shows how concepts like Data Resource can be extremely useful when working with data.

 ```bash title="CLI"
 frictionless validate tmp/capital.resource.yaml --basepath .